 - In the field, type cleanmgr and hit Enter.

-- Inside tiny Disk Cleanup box, select C: drive and click the OK button.
+- Inside the tiny Disk Cleanup box, select C: drive and click the OK button.

 - Click the Clean up system files option.